| GENERAL INFO (Jump to Diary)|

 grass and bushes, and I keep seeing new interesting things.

 I find a narrow sidetrack, which probably are not on the official maps - if they even exist.
 It twist and turns into a forest of big trees.
-Hare are hardly any epiphytes, but quite some climbing vines.
+Here are hardly any epiphytes, but quite some climbing vines.
 Without any warning, a deep, loud and rather scarring growl fills the air.
-I briefly run through the dangerous animals found in this part of the world, and come up with nothing.
+I briefly run through the dangerous animals found in this part of the world in my memory, and come up with nothing.

 Then I guess on Howler Monkeys, and it turns out to be a group of Guianan Red Howler Monkey; Alouatta macconnelli.
 They are in the top of the canopy, and I'm not able to make any photos.
 However, I do get to record the impressive sound.

-Somehow, I end back at the entrance, and here, the most dashing Kingfisher I ever seen give a show on a signpost.
+Somehow, I end back at the entrance, and here, the most dashing "kingfisher" I ever seen give a show on a signpost.
 Every time an insect are within two metres, it catches it.
-Unfortunately, the light is not good, but it have the most fantastic colours.
+Unfortunately, the light is not good, but it have the most fantastic metallic colours.
+It turns out to be a hummingbird.
 I head on through the lake-lands, and do more breath stops.
-It turns out to be an hummingbird.

 Then I reach the little village - or truck-stop of Iracoubo nearly halfway, and decides this is the perfect place for lunch.
 A single cafe serves the travellers, and one of the girls speak a bit of English.
 I get 70 centimetres of flute with vegetables and cheese along with a Vita Malt.
 In the back of the room is a big plastic bottle: Tuborg Skøll; a strange French beer/vodka/fruits.